maidsafe/rfcs/proposed/0000-Petname-System.md

 4. Any given Petname may be changed at the user's discretion.
 5. Any given Petname may be deleted at the user's discretion.
 6. Any Persona or Share can have a Nickname, but does not necessarily have to have one.
-7. Any Nickname will be a Structured Data type containing the Nickname and the Key.
+7. Any Nickname will be a Structured Data type containing at least the Nickname and the Key.
 8. Creation of a Persona or Share comes with the option of creating a Nickname for that Persona or Share.
 10. The Key Book should only be utilized after checking the user's Address Book for a Petname matching the name submitted.
 11. When a Nickname is returned for a given function, any action on that Nickname should trigger a prompt to assign that Nickname to a Petname, defaulting to the Nickname if one is available.